apache/jena-site/content/documentation/rdf/datasets.md

 Title: In-memory, transactional Dataset

-The in-memory, transactional dataset provides a dataset with full ACID transactext-modetion semanticms, including abort.
-It provides for multiple readers and a writer concurrently together with full snapshot isolation of the dataset.
+The in-memory, transactional dataset provides a dataset with full ACID transaction semantics, including abort.
+It provides for multiple readers and a concurrent writer together with full snapshot isolation of the dataset.
 Readers see an unchanging, consistent dataset where aggregate operations return stable results.